 Georgia Initiative for Community Housing Offers communities in Georgia a three-year program of collaboration and technical assistance in addressing their housing and neighborhood revitalization needs.

-UGA GreenWay Information on ways you and your neighborhood can live greener by green cleaning, reducing waste, conserving resources, and investing green.
+UGA GreenWay Live greener by green cleaning, reducing waste, and conserving resources.

 UGA College of Family and Consumer Sciences Learn more about the College of Family and Consumer Sciences at the University of Georgia.